 Washing of roofs and buildings as long as the runoff doesn't flow into surface water such as a pond or stream.

 Use in fountains and decorative pools (they must be clearly marked as containing reclaimed water).

 The degree of treatment required for the use of reclaimed water makes it unsuitable for the following purposes:

-- Irrigation of vegetables or other edible crops which are not peeled, cooked, or thermally processed before being consumed.
+Irrigation of vegetables or other edible crops that are not peeled, cooked, or thermally processed before being consumed.